dpnpinto/PintoConfigs/Install_arch.md

-# How to make a basic i3-wm Arch Install - After boot from the oficial Arch ISO
+# How to make a basic spectr-wm Arch Install - After boot from the oficial Arch ISO

  	 /^   ^|   DPINTO
 	 |()-()|   ARCH